 Like our counterparts in all 50 states, D.C. residents pay federal taxes, serve in the military and on juries, start businesses and families, and contribute to our national economy.

 Yet, we are still unable to control our own budget or our own laws, and we still have no votes in Congress.

-Although Congress has denied DC statehood, we still have to perform the functions of a state in addition to those of a city government.
-That strains our public services like schools, first responders, the Department of Motor Vehicles, mental health services, and higher education.
+Although Congress has denied D.C. statehood, we still have to perform the functions of a state in addition to those of a city government.
+That strains our public services like schools, first responders, the Department of Motor Vehicles, mental health services, and higher education institutions.

-DC’s largest employer is the federal government, which uses our local services but often does not pay property, sales, or income taxes — and neither do foreign embassies and international institutions.
-When large events like inaugurations and demonstrations take place, the federal government doesn’t reimburse DC for all of the costs associated with them.
+D.C.’s largest employer is the federal government, which uses our local services but often does not pay property, sales, or income taxes — and neither do foreign embassies and international institutions.
+When large events like inaugurations and demonstrations take place, the federal government doesn’t necessarily reimburse D.C. for all of the costs associated with them.

 Gun Violence Prevention

 Republicans in the Senate have used D.C.’s rigorous gun laws as a wedge issue.
 The last major attempt to give D.C. voting representation in the House in 2009 was disrupted by a fight over D.C.’s right to protect its residents from gun violence.
 In order to sabotage the statehood effort’s growing momentum, the Republican-controlled Senate attached an amendment to its version of the statehood bill that would have overturned the city’s recently tightened gun laws.
 While the bill was never introduced in the House, it successfully passed the Senate and halted the push for statehood.